CartoDB/analytics-toolbox-core/clouds/postgres/README.md

 - `make clean`: cleans the installed dependencies and generated files locally
 - `make create-package`: creates the installation package in the dist folder (zip)

-Make commands can be run also inside `modules` folders, or be called like `make deploy-modules`.
+Make commands can be run also inside `modules` folders, or be called like `make ***-modules`.

 **Filtering**

-Commands `build`, `deploy`, `test` and `create-package` can be filtered by the following.
+Commands `build-modules`, `deploy-modules`, `test-modules` and `create-package` can be filtered by the following.
 All the filters are additive:
 - `diff`: list of changed files
 - `modules`: list of modules to filter
 - `functions`: list of functions to filter

-For example:
+Example:

 ```
-make lint diff=modules/quadbin/test/test_QUADBIN_RESOLUTION.py
+make build-modules diff=modules/sql/quadbin/QUADBIN_RESOLUTION.sql
-make deploy modules=quadbin
+make deploy-modules modules=quadbin
-make test functions=QUADBIN_RESOLUTION
+make test-modules functions=QUADBIN_RESOLUTION
+make create-package modules=quadbin
 ```